 INVEST IN LOW TURNOVER FUNDS

 Anybody who has experience actively trading their portfolio realizes after a while that many of their gains are often negated by their losses.
 For over 15 years I was an active trader with 10-20% of my investable assets.
 When it came time to do my taxes, I was often amazed how futile active trading seemed to be.
 The great majority of time, I would have been much better off simply holding.
-This is why I constructed a 25+ position diversified Motif portfolio where I can just rebalance the entire portfolio once a quarter or every six months for under $10.

 A good rule to estimate is that every 10% in portfolio turnover means a negative -0.1% portfolio drag.
 Therefore, if a portfolio turns over 100% a year, expect a 1% decline in performance on top of the fees you are already paying.
 But as we see above with Dodge & Cox International’s -21.6% one year performance, even a low 12% turnover ratio can’t help if they pick bad stocks!
 The Vanguard Dividend Yield ETF not only has an expense ratio of 0.09%, but a turnover of 11%.
 Now that’s a winning combination for long term investors.